 Most of those definitions are also problematic for many reasons.
 Let’s look at those reasons now:

-I am a Polytheist… Kind of… But, believe it or not, there are many types of theistic viewpoints that range from “every Deity is the face of a single entity” (which I feel is a form of Monotheism, or is at least closely related to Monotheism), to “The belief that the physical universe is equivalent to the Gods” (Pantheism).
+I am a Polytheist… Kind of… But, believe it or not, there are many types of theistic viewpoints that range from “every Deity is the face of a single entity” (which I feel is a form of Monotheism, or is at least closely related to Monotheism), to the belief that other Deities exist, but that you are decreed to worship only one (Henotheism), to “The belief that the physical universe is equivalent to the Gods” (Pantheism).

 Now, don’t get me wrong… Religions may have fundamental foundations in a particular theism or deism.
 But an individual does not have to hold that specific foundational deism/ theism to be a member of the religion and oftentimes a shift in deistic or theistic outlook does not affect one’s practice.

 A good example of this is Christianity.
 Christians do not have to be monotheists.
-There are several other theistic and deistic outlooks they might hold that do not conflict with their base religious teachings- theisms like Henotheism, or the worship of and devotion to a single deity but the acknowledgement of the existence of others, too.
+There are several other theistic and deistic outlooks they might hold that do not conflict with their base religious teachings- theisms like Henotheism, or the worship of and devotion to a single deity but the acknowledgement of the existence of others, too… Or even Monaltrism, the belief that multiple Gods exist but only one is worthy of being worshiped.

-“Pre-Abrahamic” is problematic because Judaism is the first Abrahamic religion.
-If taken literally, the oldest existing, solidified pre-Judaic cultural religions are Hinduism, Kemetic (Ancient Egyptian) practices.
+Definitions like these are problematic because Judaism is the first Abrahamic religion.
+If taken literally, the oldest existing, solidified pre-Judaic cultural religions are Hinduism, Kemetic (Ancient Egyptian) practices… And all of these barely predate Judaism by approximately 1,000 years give or take.

-Of course there’s several cultural systems in place that DO predate Judaism as well, but for the most part Kemeticism and Hinduism are both the largest and oldest surviving ones that had a significant, developed structure at the time.
+Of course there’s several indigenous cultural systems in place that predate Judaism as well- such as early South American practices- and then there’s the whole argument surrounding Proto-Celtic practices.
+But leaving indigenous faiths (we’ll get to that later), and the questionable Proto-Celtic traditions (which archaeologists still can’t agree on) out of the equation, we’re left with Kemeticism and Hinduism as both the largest and oldest surviving religions that had a significant, developed structure at the time.
 That aside, however, all pre-Judaic cultural religions which could be considered “Pre-Abrahamic” have one thing in common: They’re all DEAD.

 Every one of them (with the exception of some indigenous practices- but we’ll get to indigenous practices in a second) are considered archaeologically “dead” cultures.
 This means that the cultures themselves no longer exist in the format they did when their subsequent cultural religion was practiced; their cultural religion and its subsequent systems are no longer “alive” today and are no longer practiced or remain the current cultural mode of that area.

 These religions, for all intents and purposes, do not exist anymore and as a result their practices in the modern era have had to be reconstructed through extensive archaeological research and piecing back together what evidence remains.
-Therefore, under this definition they could not truthfully be considered Pagan religions since- outside of reconstructionist and revivalists faiths- they technically don’t exist anymore.
+Therefore, under this definition they could not truthfully be considered Pagan religions since they technically don’t exist anymore and Reconstructionist and Revivalist versions of them are modern and well removed from their original forms.

 This leaves Hinduism as the only currently existing religion to truly be considered “Pagan” under this definition.
 The problem here, however, is that Hinduism has gone through great and extensive lengths to distance themselves from Paganism and is adamant about not being considered a Pagan religion.